gcanales75/stp-sec-gov-at-scale/content/work2/task-3.md

 	cd stpEksLabRepo/website/
 	```

-1. This folder contains the website and Dockerfile sorce code we will use to deploy a containarized application in our EKS cluster, please review its content including the Dockerfile including in this folder
+1. This folder contains the website and Dockerfile source code we will use to deploy a containarized application in our EKS cluster.

 	```
 	cat Dockerfile